ParallelMaths/parallel/pages/10-17-monkey-magic.md

 Young babies, a few months old, are not impressed by magic.
 The entire world is magical and without rules, so objects disappearing is nothing special.
 Older infants, who are beginning to learn the laws of the universe, are mildly shocked when a magician uses trickery to make a sweet disappear.
 And, of course, once we reach school age, we all appreciate that magic is all about tricks that appear to do the impossible.
 But what about monkeys and apes?

-When you watch this video, please bear in mind that you can sometimes see how the trick is done, but form the animal’s point of view the trick is amazing.
+When you watch this video, please bear in mind that you can sometimes see how the trick is done, but from the animal’s point of view the trick is amazing.

 @[youtube](spMkaJp975s?end=120&rel=0)